RetireJS/retire.js/README.md

 #### What you require you must also retire

 There is a plethora of JavaScript libraries for use on the Web and in Node.JS apps out there.
-This greatly simplifies development, but we need to stay up-to-date on security fixes.
-"Using Components with Known Vulnerabilities" is now a part of the [OWASP Top 10](https://www.owasp.org/index.php/Top_10_2013-A9-Using_Components_with_Known_Vulnerabilities) list of security vulnerabilities and insecure libraries can pose a huge risk to your Web app.
+This greatly simplifies development,but we need to stay up-to-date on security fixes.
+"Using Components with Known Vulnerabilities" is now a part of the [OWASP Top 10](https://www.owasp.org/index.php/Top_10_2013-A9-Using_Components_with_Known_Vulnerabilities) list of security risks and insecure libraries can pose a huge risk to your Web app.
 The goal of Retire.js is to help you detect the use of JS-library versions with known vulnerabilities.

 Retire.js can be used in many ways: